 |Stormlands||Storm||Ser Rolland Storm|

-As the surname is applied by region, bastards who are half-siblings may have different surnames.
-For example, Robert Baratheon's eldest bastard, born in the Vale, is called Mya Stone and his bastard from the Stormlands is called Edric Storm.
+As the surname is applied depending on the region where the bastard is raised, bastards who are half-siblings may have different surnames.
+For example, Robert Baratheon's eldest bastard, born in the Vale, is called Mya Stone while his bastard from the Stormlands is called Edric Storm.

 - Jon Snow, the widely-believed bastard son of Lord Eddard Stark and 998th Lord Commander of the Night's Watch.

 - Ramsay Bolton, formerly known as Ramsay Snow, the recognised and legitimised son of Lord Roose Bolton.
 Commonly known as the Bastard of Bolton or the Bastard of the Dreadfort.

 - Larence Snow, the son of Lord Halys Hornwood.

 - Cotter Pyke, a member of the Night's Watch and the current Commander of Eastwatch-by-the-Sea.

 - Wex Pyke, the baseborn son of Sargon Botley and the squire of Theon Greyjoy.

 - Ser Aegor Rivers, better known as Bittersteel, is the recognised and legitimised son of King Aegon IV Targaryen and Barba Bracken.
 Founder of the Golden Company.

 - Brynden Rivers better known as Bloodraven, recognised and legitimised son of King Aegon IV Targaryen and Melissa Blackwood.
 Former Hand of the King and Lord Commander of the Night's Watch.